rajat9garg/smallcase-backend/Readme.md

 // smallcase backend
 The Backend is made using Nodejs and mongodb;
-I will be attaching the database files in the repo;
-To start the server:---
+I will be attaching the database files in the repo dump files To start the server:---

 1. npm install